 Individuals witnessing a violent or potentially violent situation are to call 9-1-1 and contact the Building Administrator (Principal).
-The Principal is to contact the District Superintendent (the District Chief Emergency Officer) or designee at 315-433-2602 and inform them of the situation.
+The Principal is to contact the District Superintendent (the District Chief Emergency Officer) or designee and inform them of the situation.
 If additional resources must be notified, such as local health departments and other agencies, use Appendix B Emergency/Agency Telephone Numbers.